qiskit-community/qiskit-dynamics/docs/userguide/perturbative_solvers.rst

 Here we see that, once compiled, the Dyson-based solver has a significant speed advantage over the traditional solver, at the expense of the initial compilation time and the technical aspect of using the solver.

 5. How-to construct and simulate using the Magnus-based perturbation solver
 ---------------------------------------------------------------------------

 Next, build the Magnus-based perturbative solver.
-The :class:`~qiskit_dynamics.solvers.MagnusSolver` uses the same scheme as :class:`~qiskit_dynamics.solvers.DysonSolver`, but uses the Magnus expansion and matrix exponentiation to simulate over each fixed time step.
+The :class:`.MagnusSolver` uses the same scheme as :class:`.DysonSolver`, but uses the Magnus expansion and matrix exponentiation to simulate over each fixed time step.
 Note that the Magnus expansion typically requires going to fewer orders to achieve accuracy, with the trade-off being that, after construction, the solving step itself is more expensive.